An Intervention Short Story

 “Just flagged as unknown material and unknown elements,” said Illy, staring at the scanner.
 “This way.”

-They trudged along, Illy in camo and Jack looking like a defeated slave.
+They trudged along, Illy in camo and Jack looking like a defeated slave, limping and leaning on his restored staff.
 Occasionally a soldier would come towards them questioningly or threateningly and Illy would turn them around and freeze them.
 She now had four of the invaders held firm like statues and would soon have to start releasing them before she lost range.
 Jack was keen to knock them out if not kill them, but she thought that would draw more attention short-term.

 The meds were helping with the pain, but he had to balance them with stims to stop wanting to simply lie down and sleep.
 He couldn’t stop worrying that their sudden loss of power and ops came just before he intervened.
 It was almost as disconcerting as the fact that Illy had had to come down to the surface to save him.